-Top 6 best students cafes in Prague where you can learn and have fun
+Top 6 best student cafes in Prague where you can learn and have fun

 3. Monolok

 If you like studying with some chill music, this is a great place for you.
-Monolok is a very comfortable place located in Vinohrady.
+Monolok is a very comfortable place located in Vinohrady and among the best student cafes in Prague.
 It has two floors and a lot of seating area.
 Unlike Cafedu where you might have trouble finding a table during exam weeks, Monolok offers a lot of room for its customers.
 It’s a more universal place where you’ll find business people, casual visitors, and students.
 There’s also a small outdoor terrace and menus for breakfast and lunch if you get hungry.

 4. Cukrarna Alchymista